W1r3W0lf/myLisp/README.md

 # myLisp

-I am attempting to write a small lisp.
+I am using this project to learn how to write an interpreter.
+This is my first attempt at writing a real programming language, so it will probably take me a while to figure out.
+I'm basing this off of what I know about Scheme and other lisps.

 ## Language features I plan to add, in order of priority
 - [X] Variable assignment